GitWitIt-CM/-CYBR2100_Portfolio_-MckenzieCameron-/week-03/index.md

 ---

 ## Reflection
-This week I learned how license choice affects adoption and compliance, and how to write a clear vulnerablity report.
-Next, I would add a **Severity scoring system** for consistency.
+This week I learned how license choice affects adoption and compliance, and how to write a clear vulnerability report.
+Next, I would add a **severity scoring system** for consistency.
 This helps developers by speeding up fixes and improving trust.

 ---

 ## AI Use Note
 I used ChatGPT to help write some of the markdown code for this page, such as formatting the links and evidence section.
-I also used it clarify techinical terms like copyleft and derivative works.
+I also used it to clarify technical terms like copyleft and derivative works.

 ---

-## Refrences
+## References
 - Open Source Initiative. (n.d.). *Approved licenses*. [https://opensource.org/licenses](https://opensource.org/licenses)
 - Weber, E. (2025). *Ethics in technology* (OER ed.).